Omid2831/Movie-Haven/.github/ISSUE_TEMPLATE/task.md

 ---
-name: "📌 Task"
+name: "\U0001F4CC Task"
-about: "Create a new task, feature, or refactor request"
+about: Create a new task, feature, or refactor request
 title: "[TASK] "
-labels: ["task", "enhancement"]
+labels: enhancement
-assignees: []
+assignees: ''

 ---

 ## ✨ **Description**